About Us

 in 1956 as the Ontario Association of Superannuated Women Teachers of

-Ontario (OASWT), by a small group of retired women teachers in Toronto
+Ontario (OASWT), by a small group of retired women

-known as the Rendezvous Club.
-Their purpose in forming the organization
+educators in Toronto known as the Rendezvous Club.
+Their purpose

-was to persuade the Ontario Government to raise the level of pensions
+in forming the organization was to persuade the Ontario Government to

-for retired women teachers to the same level as their male colleagues.
+educators to the same level as their male colleagues.

 In the following years, many new Branches were formed.
 In 1967, they